fhirest/fhirest/fhirest-core/README.md

 ## Conformance
-On every startup, FhirEST will need to configure itself based on conformance, thus conformance resources should be provided.
+On every startup, FHIRest will need to configure itself based on conformance, thus conformance resources should be provided.
-By default, FhirEST will load them from storage.
+By default, FHIRest will load them from storage.
 To provide conformance resources in other way, implement [ConformanceLoader](./src/main/java/ee/fhir/fhirest/core/service/conformance/loader/ConformanceLoader.java).
 There are also 2 prepared implementations you can base on:
 * [ConformanceStaticLoader](./src/main/java/ee/fhir/fhirest/core/service/conformance/loader/ConformanceStaticLoader.java).